-We are pleased to welcome nationally certified nurse practitioner Emily Miller to our team here at Be Well Family Care.
-Emily received her Bachelor of Science degree from Purdue University in 2005.
-She earned a Masters of Science in nursing from Ball State University in 2015 with a concentration in family primary care.
+Emily Miller is a nationally certified nurse practitioner.
+She received her Bachelor of Science degree from Purdue University in 2005 and earned a Masters of Science in nursing from Ball State University in 2015 with a concentration in family primary care.
 Emily worked as a nurse in the neonatal intensive care unit for ten years, nine of those at Riley Hospital for Children in Indianapolis.
 She began her career as a nurse practitioner in conventional family medicine on the east side of Indianapolis.

 Emily began feeling frustrated in conventional medicine, as she was pushed to see sicker patients in a shorter amount of time, and rarely seeing their health improve.
 She began to ask herself if she was really helping her patients or simply giving a prescription to improve the symptoms.
 She then pursued a career in functional medicine, working in a private practice in the area and pursuing certification through the Institute for Functional Medicine.
 Emily is also a Certified Whole 30 Coach.
-She is joining Be Well Family Care with the goal to provide patients with compassionate, individualized, and relationship-based primary care grounded in functional medicine.
+Emily's goal is to provide patients with compassionate, individualized, and relationship-based primary care grounded in functional medicine.
 She has a particular passion to meet patients where they are in their healthcare journey and empowering patients to create the confidence needed to make significant lifestyle changes and become their healthiest self.

 Emily lives in Fishers with her husband, Colin and two boys, Grady and Graeme.
 She enjoys cooking, traveling, fitness, being involved in her church, and spending time with her family.